-- 2. In addition to the fees prescribed in subsection 1, the Board shall charge and collect necessary and reasonable fees for the expedited processing of a request or for any other incidental service the Board provides. - 3.
-The cost of any special meeting called at the request of a licensee, an institution, an organization, a state agency or an applicant for licensure must be paid for by the person or entity requesting the special meeting.
+- In addition to the fees prescribed in subsection 1, the Board shall charge and collect necessary and reasonable fees for the expedited processing of a request or for any other incidental service the Board provides. - The cost of any special meeting called at the request of a licensee, an institution, an organization, a state agency or an applicant for licensure must be paid for by the person or entity requesting the special meeting.
 Such a special meeting must not be called until the person or entity requesting it has paid a cash deposit with the Board sufficient to defray all expenses of the meeting. - Sec.
-10. Chapter 633 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
+7. Chapter 633 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
 Except as otherwise provided in NRS 633.315, the Board may issue a license by endorsement to practice osteopathic medicine to an applicant who meets the requirements set forth in this section.
-An applicant may submit to the Board an application for such a license if the applicant: - (a) Holds a corresponding valid and unrestricted license to practice osteopathic medicine in the District of Columbia or any state or territory of the United States; and - (b) Is certified in a specialty recognized by the American Board of Medical Specialties. - 2.
-An applicant for a license by endorsement pursuant to this section must submit to the Board with his or her application: - (a) Proof satisfactory that the applicant: - (1) Satisfies the requirements of subsection 1; - (2) Is a citizen of the United States or otherwise has the legal right to work in the United States; - (3) Has not been disciplined or investigated by the corresponding regulatory authority of the state or territory in which the applicant holds a license to practice osteopathic medicine; and - (4) Has not been held civilly or criminally liable for malpractice in the District of Columbia or any state or territory of the United States more than once; - 36 (b) An affidavit stating that the information contained in the 37 application and any accompanying material is true and correct; 38 and - (c) Any other information required by the Board. - 3.
-Not later than 15 business days after receiving an application for a license by endorsement to practice osteopathic medicine pursuant to this section, the Board shall provide written notice to the applicant of any additional information required by the Board to consider the application.
-Unless the Board denies the application for good cause, the Board shall approve the application and issue a license by endorsement to practice osteopathic medicine to the applicant not later than 45 days after receiving the application.
+An applicant may submit to the Board an application for such a license if the applicant: - (a) Holds a corresponding valid and unrestricted license to practice osteopathic medicine in the District of Columbia or any state or territory of the United States; and - (b) Is certified in a specialty recognized by the American Board of Medical Specialties or the American Osteopathic Association. - 2.
+An applicant for a license by endorsement pursuant to this section must submit to the Board with his or her application: - (a) Proof satisfactory to the Board that the applicant: - (1) Satisfies the requirements of subsection 1; - (2) Is a citizen of the United States or otherwise has the legal right to work in the United States; - (3) Has not been disciplined or investigated by the corresponding regulatory authority of the District of Columbia or the state or territory in which the applicant holds a license to practice osteopathic medicine; and - (4) Has not been held civilly or criminally liable for malpractice in the District of Columbia or any state or territory of the United States more than once; - (b) A complete set of fingerprints and written permission authorizing the Board to forward the fingerprints in the manner provided in NRS 633.309: - (c) An affidavit stating that the information contained in the application and any accompanying material is true and correct; - (d) The application and initial license fee specified in this 43 chapter; and - (e) Any other information required by the Board.

+- 3. Not later than 15 business days after receiving an application for a license by endorsement to practice osteopathic medicine pursuant to this section, the Board shall provide written notice to the applicant of any additional information required by the Board to consider the application.
+Unless the Board denies the application for good cause, the Board shall approve the application and issue a license by endorsement to practice osteopathic medicine to the applicant not later than: - (a) Forty-five days after receiving the application; or - (b) Ten days after the Board receives a report on the applicant's background based on the submission of the applicant's fingerprints,